babygame01 picoCTF 2023 Solution

 bash

-# After connecting, type:
+# After connecting, navigate to the top-left corner:

 bash